Flagship Report:

 Food has changed the trajectory of our world.
 On the production side, it contributes to about a third of global greenhouse gas (GHG) emissions and is a major driver of biodiversity loss, ecosystem degradation, freshwater depletion, and the crossing of other planetary boundaries crucial to maintaining Earth's stability.
 On the consumption side, over 820 million people lack adequate food, and more than 3 billion cannot afford a healthy diet.
 The increasing availability of ultra-processed foods (UPFs) is contributing to the rise of diet-related non-communicable diseases (NCDs), including undernutrition, overnutrition, and micronutrient deficiencies, resulting in up to 11 million deaths annually.

 If current trends continue, along with the impacts of climate change, population growth, aging, increased body mass, and wasteful consumption patterns, global food production is projected to increase from 30 to 45 Exajoules by 2050.
-This triple burden—comprising obesity, undernutrition, and climate change—poses one of the most severe challenges to human health, environmental sustainability, and the future of the planet in the 21st century, with food systems at the heart of this crisis.
+This Global Syndemic of obesity, undernutrition, and climate change poses one of the most severe challenges to human health, environmental sustainability, and the future of the planet in the 21st century, and food lies at the center of it.

-• Chapter 2 examines the ten food system entry points identified in the Delphi study and the rationale behind their effectiveness based on existing literature.
-It discusses the potential enablers and barriers of implementing these entry points for the current food system and how to mitigate or minimize risks.
+Chapter 2 examines the ten food system entry points identified in the Delphi study and the rationale behind their effectiveness based on existing literature.
+It also introduces two additional entry points deemed significant from an extensive literature search.
+It highlights the dynamics across these entry points to provide information about the relevance of these relationships for identifying potential enablers and barriers of implementing them within the current food system and for developing approaches to mitigate associated risks.

-• Chapter 3 outlines the pathways toward sustainable transformation through science and research.
+Chapter 3 outlines the pathways toward sustainable transformation through science and research.
 It proposes the final Indonesian Sustainable Food Systems Framework as adapted from the framework in Chapter 1 and presents the critical role of science and research in accelerating the achievement of three key outputs necessary for realizing the desired food systems outcomes.
-It also provides the relevant approaches and methodologies that have proved successful in catalyzing transformation across various contexts.
+It also provides the relevant approaches and methodologies that have proved successful in catalyzing transformation across various contexts, along with priority research direction to be prioritized in the next decade.